coniadev/chuck/README.md

 ===============

 Chuck is a lightweight and easily extendable PHP 8.1 web framework with focus on a simple architecture.

+> :warning: **Note**: This framework is under active development, some of the listed features are still experimental and subject to change.
+Large parts of the documentation are missing.

-It features
+It features:

 * Routing
 * A pure PHP template engine with auto escaping
-* Database helpers (no ORM)
+* Database helpers (no ORM) with plain SQL migrations
+* Form and JSON validaton
 * Automatic image resizing
+* Csrf protection
-* ... and more
+* Session and cookie helpers
+* Custom middlewares
+* Logging (PHP builtin logging or PSR-3 support)

 ## Usage: